yxliu0280/academic-writing-assistant/README.md

 Academic Writing Assistant is an editor-native web application for academic manuscript verification and controlled revision.
 It combines role-based interaction, local document grounding, and bounded patch generation inside a Streamlit workspace designed for LaTeX-based writing.

-This repository contains the public web app release.
-It is meant to be enough for someone to install the interface locally, open the built-in demo workspace, and walk through the main interaction loop from checking a claim to applying a patch and exporting a PDF.
-Evaluation pipelines, internal notes, and research datasets are intentionally excluded from this repository.
+This repository contains the public release of the web application together with a compact public benchmark package under `data/`.
+It is designed so that users can install the interface locally, open the built-in demo workspace, inspect the released benchmark files, and walk through the main interaction loop from consistency checking to patch application and PDF export.

 ## Demo Video